 As producers of those online experiences, developers and designers are charged with the quality of that experience and what it implies in our lives as users.
 Because interaction that we have with each other as humans is so often mediated through software, why and how that software is built is increasingly impactful.
 We may not have as much control over the why but we can do a lot with the how.

-nourishing and enriching rather punishing and depleting - what if spending time online soothed the nervous system and calmed the mind?
+The WWW can be nourishing and enriching rather punishing and depleting - what if spending time online soothed the nervous system and calmed the mind?
 It's not just the content but how the internet is designed to be used that can make that possible.
 For instance calm technology principals specify that a person’s primary task should not be computing but being human and that designers give people what they need to solve their problem and nothing more. *Resources: *

-not slave to commercial purposes - as every interaction we have online is increasingly marketed and marketable, it important to remember that we can build things that are entirely non-commercial and that don't engage users simply to monitize their data.
+Don't be slave to commercial purposes - as every interaction we have online is increasingly marketed and marketable, it important to remember that we can build things that are entirely non-commercial and that don't engage users simply to monitize their data.
 Resources:

-integration of nature and technology - the Internet of Nature, for instance, taps into the natural capital on which we all rely to build smarter and greener digital systems.
+Integration of nature and technology - the Internet of Nature, for instance, taps into the natural capital on which we all rely to build smarter and greener digital systems.
 How can we integrate the principles and qualities of wilderness into what we build online?

 Luckily, lots of people are thinking about this kind of thing.
 In particular, the Center for Humane Technology provides guidance to technologists for building a more "humane" internet.
 They remind us to examine our assumptions in these ways (see: https://humanetech.com/techprinciples/):